sebilm/ioBroker.nibeuplink/README.md

 ## Changelog

+### 0.2.1
+* Dependencies updated
+* Fix problem with nodejs 6 and the spread operator and async

 ### 0.2.0
 * Code change to new template
 * Support for Compact mode (js-Controller 2.0 Feature) added (#1)